 The MATLAB and Simulink suite of automated HDL and C/C++ code generation tools allow engineers to quickly turn their algorithms and designs into reality.

 Using HDL Coder™, you can generate target-independent VHDL or Verilog code.
-This code can be used to program FPGAs from Altera® and Xilinx®, as well as devices from other FPGA vendors.
+This code can be used to program FPGAs and SoCs from Altera® and Xilinx®, as well as devices from other FPGA vendors.
 If you are developing an ASIC, you can quickly prototype your design on FPGA hardware.
-The Workflow Advisor in HDL Coder integrates with Xilinx ISE® and Altera Quartus® II design suites to automatically program your FPGAs from within MATLAB and Simulink, or integrate your hardware into simulation using FPGA-in-the-loop testing, or generate IP cores for use in FPGAs and SoCs.
+The Workflow Advisor in HDL Coder integrates with Altera Quartus® II, Xilinx Vivado® and Xilinx ISE® to automatically program your FPGAs from within MATLAB and Simulink, integrate your hardware into simulation using FPGA-in-the-loop testing, or generate IP cores for use in FPGAs and SoCs.

 Once tested and verified, production HDL and C code generated from MATLAB and Simulink can be implemented on wide variety of popular hardware and software platforms including DSP, FPGA, ASIC, and SoCs.